yoonghan/yoonghan.github.io/README.md

 2. replace into bitmaps_reference.

 --By action
-1. Download the artifacts generated in "Summary" of the latest build.
+1. Download the artifacts generated in latest requested workflow.
 Replace generated snapshot in backstop_data/bitmaps_reference/*
 2. replace into bitmaps_reference.